Elering/estfeed-datahub-docs/eng/12-metering-data.md

 The Datahub does not check whether every one hour or 15 minute interval is filled with metering data.

 > [!NOTE]
-> The resolution of the data is rigidly fixed by the Datahub – for both electricity and gas, the resolution is one hour.
-In 2024, electricity will switch to the 15-minute resolution.
+> The resolution of the data is rigidly fixed by the Datahub – electricity resolution is 15 minutes from 01.04.2025.
+The resolution for gas is one hour.>
->
 > In the case of gas, it is also allowed to transmit daily data.
 In this case, the daily metering data must be added to the suitable gas day hour.

 #### Messages